aagu14/US-Gun-Mortality-2020/README.md

 >Apps used: 'R version 4.1.2 for Windows x64' and 'RStudio for Windows 2022.02.0+443'

 >Due to time constraints, sample size was restricted to n=50 to analyze data between just states.
-Study was still statistically significant with little multicollinearity (VIF < 5).
+Study was still statistically significant with little multicollinearity between independent variables (VIF < 5).
 In the future, I hope to perform a more in-depth study that includes cities/zip codes.

 How to install and run RStudio:
 1. download and install the latest version of R